adaltas/node-csv-docs/src/md/parse/api/sync.md

 The sync API expose a function which expect as input a full dataset as text and which returns the full result set as an array or an object.

 To summarise, it is a regular direct synchronous call to a function: you pass CSV content and it returns records.
 Because of its simplicity, this is the recommended approach if you don't need scalability and if your dataset fit in memory.

-It is much easier to use at the expense of not being scalable.
+Choose the sync API for simplicity, readability and convenience at the expense of not being scalable.

 Import the `csv-parse/lib/sync` module to use it.
 The exported function signature is `const records = parse(data, [options])`.